Over thirty years ago, Len Garrison, a co-founder of Black Cultural Archives, asked the question ‘Where are our Heroes, Martyrs and Monuments?’

 If you wish to contribute to our collection then please select this link Contribute

 Most of our collections are available to search through the link below:

 Our reference library currently contains around 8,500 books.
-We acquired the Runnymede Collection which is one of the most important collections on race relations in the country.
-Select this link to access the Runnymede Trust collection.
+Our largest archive collection is the Runnymede Collection, one of the most important collections on race relations in the country from 1968 to the present day.

 The reading room and reference library is open Wednesday-Friday, 10.00am-4.00pm and every second Thursday of the month, 1.00pm-7.00pm.
 We ask all users to book an appointment during the week for viewing archive material.

 For more information about visiting the archive Click here.